breigo/playground-58w4djk5/markdowns/enumerables.md

 var numbers = new List<int> { 1, 2, 3 };
 ```

-Again, you can access the values by index, or enumerate them
+Again, you can access the values by index, or enumerate them.

 ```c#
 // Access element by index